 The findings show the optimal time to bathe to cool down your core body temperature is 1-2 hours prior to bedtime.
 This helps increase in the circulation of blood from the internal core of the body to the peripheral sites of the hands and feet resulting in very efficient removal of body heat and decline in overall body temperature.
-Therefore, if a bath is taken at the right time – 1 to 2 hours before bedtime, it will aid the natural circadian process and increase one’s chances of not only falling asleep quickly, but also get a quality sleep.
+Therefore, if a bath is taken at the right time – 1 to 2 hours before bedtime, it will aid the natural circadian process and increase one’s chances of not only falling asleep quickly, but also getting quality sleep.

 “When we looked through all studies, we noticed significant disparities in terms of the approaches and findings,” said Shahab Haghayegh, a Ph.D. candidate in the Department of Biomedical Engineering and lead author on the paper.
 “The only way to make an accurate determination of whether sleep can, in fact, be improved was to combine all the past data and look at it through a new lens.
 Yes, the data proves that a warm shower or bath before bed does make a huge difference in your overall sleep quality.
 I shower every night before bed now.”